metadream/deno-cross/README.md

 ### 6. Attribute

-If you want to use global properties or methods on the template, you can define an attribute decorator.
+If you want to use global properties or methods in the template, you can define an attribute decorator.
 The method name is the attribute name.

 ```ts
 // Attributes.ts